Charsi82/lua_npp/README.md

  - messagebox (text [,caption, [wnd_type]] ) - show message box.
  Caption is empty as default.
 Integer value wnd_type may be in interval 0..6.
  Result the function is the code of the pressed button.

+# How to use
+ - Copy **lua_npp_lang.ini** and **lua_npp.dll** in plugins folder for N++.
+ Open a Lua file and goto menu Plugins - Lua utils - Verify syntax.
+Verification result can be seen in the console.
+ - You can switch language of interface between english and russian.
+ - To quickly close the console, you can double-click on it.